12:00-12:55 PM

 1:00-1:45 PM & 2:00-2:45 PM

-For many students and their families, the words “Common App Essay” elicit feelings of pressure and overwhelming stress.
-It doesn’t have to be that way.
-In fact, inaccurate beliefs about the process are often the source of this anxiety.
-In this session, we will first discuss and debunk the myths that surround the Common App essay and supplemental essays, and then talk about how to confidently support your student throughout their essay writing process.
+In this session, we will discuss and debunk the myths that surround college application essays, and then talk about how to confidently support your student throughout their essay writing process.

-Rebecca St. Mary brings twenty-five years of brand strategy and marketing research experience to her role as Director of College Consulting at JBG Educational Group and Counseling Alliance.
-JBG is an organization headquartered in Medfield, Massachusetts that provides virtual and in-person tutoring, educational consulting, executive functioning support, life coaching, and counseling services to meet the needs of a diverse clientele.
+JBG Educational Group and Counseling Alliance, based in Medfield, Massachusetts, provides virtual and in-person tutoring, educational and career consulting, executive functioning support, life coaching, and counseling services to meet the needs of a diverse clientele.